pulumi/docs/content/blog/enforcing-and-automatically-tagging-aws-resources/index.md

 title: "Enforcing and Automatically Tagging AWS Resources"
 authors: ["joe-duffy"]
 tags: ["AWS", "policy-as-code"]
 meta_desc: "Tagging resources is an AWS best practice.
-In this post, learn how to enforce, and easy wasys to automate, tagging your infrastructure reliably."
+In this post, learn how to enforce and automate tagging your infrastructure easily and reliably."
 meta_image: "pac-tags-meta.png"
 ---